 Over 100 miles of trails in Lassen Volcanic are open to stock users.
 The following regulations for saddle and pack animals help insure the safety of visitors, riders, and horses, and the protection of resources.
 For the purpose of these regulations, the terms stock and pack animals refer to horses, mules, burros, and llamas.
 The following information is provided to assist you with planning a stock-supported trip in the park.
 Please note that it is your responsibility to familiarize yourself with the specific regulations and restrictions which apply to the use of these animals in the park.

 Sites for stock parties are available by reservation only.
 Reservations can be made at www.recreation.gov or by calling (877) 444-6777 and can be made up to a year in advance.
 Cancellations are subject to an administrative fee of $25 or the cost of the reservation.
-For stock corral information, please call tlhe park's fee offic at (530) 595-6121.
+For stock corral information, please call the park's fee office at (530) 595-6121.

 Planning Your Stock-Supported Trip

-Saddle and Pack Stock Use Guide (pdf, 330 KB) contains the information listed below including information on trail and stock care regulations, and stock use facilities.
+The park Saddle and Pack Stock Use Guide contains the information listed below including information on trail and stock care regulations, and stock use facilities.

 Obtaining a Permit

 A backcountry use permit is required for all stock use.
-This permit is available at the Kohm Yah-mah-nee Visitor Center, the Loomis Museum, or through mail to the park headquarters, P.O.
-Box 100, Mineral, CA 96063.
 Permits are free of charge.
-To obtain a permit prior to your arrival, you may complete a wilderness permit application.
-Or obtain one in person upon arrival.
+The permit is available at the Kohm Yah-mah-nee Visitor Center and the Loomis Museum, or can be sent through the mail (requires at least 14 days to process).
+To obtain a permit by mail prior to your arrival, you must complete the online permit application and send it to firstname.lastname@example.org via email.
+You may also obtain a permit in person upon your arrival.

 The following sites are provided for camping with stock in the park.
 Please note that overnight stays are not permitted in the backcountry.
 Butte Lake Corral | Juniper Lake Corral | Summit Lake Corral